Published on Jun 25, 2021 and last reviewed on Nov 28, 2022 - 4 min read

 What Is HIV?
-HIV is a virus that attacks the immune system by destroying a type of white blood cells (called as CD4 cells) by making copies of itself inside these cells.
-As the primary function of these CD4 cells is to defend the body from illnesses, it gets progressively harder for a person af...
+HIV is a virus that attacks the immune system by destroying a type of white blood cells (called CD4 cells) by making copies of itself inside these cells.
+As the primary function of these CD4 cells is to defend the body from illnesses, it gets progressively harder for a person affected b...
 Read Article

 Query: Hello doctor, I had my last period on the 1st of last month.
 I did not have sex until the 33rd day (it was protected sex) of my cycle.
 Now, I have not yet had my periods.
 It is the 39th day and I took a pregnancy test on the 38th day and it came out to be negative.
 I do not know what to do.
 I did ha...
 Read Full »

 What is the chance of contracting HIV from oral sex?

 Query: Hello doctor, I had a risky exposure (genital rubbing without full penetration) for 5-10 seconds and oral sex with a high-risk person.
 I did third-generation fingerprick blood test 10 times after five months at two weeks interval.
 After 182 days, I went to ICTC and did Comb Aids test and the result...
 Read Full »

 Do you have a question on Pregnancy or Aids?Ask a Doctor Online